 What is our primary use case?

-Our main use case for this solution is process design and process analysis.
-We use this product to document the process and then put in all of the attributes and elements according to the BPMN 2.0 Standard.
+Our main use case for this solution is (1) capture current process with Process Manager (2) invite process feedback with Collaboration Hub (3) Process Intelligence/ Process Mining from SAP Tables for Process Discovery and Process conformance with current process.
+The process are modelled to BPMN 2.0 Standard.
 From there, we are able to analyze the business process and identify improvement opportunities.

 How has it helped my organization?

 This solution has improved our organization in terms of the level of engagement.
 For example, everybody is more aware of the business process.

 In my experience, the Signavio BPMN view is easier for the business to understand than EPC.

 In the old days, we used to run workshops with post-it notes and flip charts, draft the process map and then email the process maps or stick up the draft process maps on the wall for comment.
 You then collate the comments and modify the process maps which is time-consuming.